mrsainikhil/SIC_PU_20231CSE0342/README.md

 # SIC_PU_20231CSE0342
-This repo is for training delivered by Samsung on Python fundamentals ,DSA and problem solving
+This repo is for training delivered by Samsung on Python fundamentals, DSA, Mysql, Flask and Data Science